|

-Throughout Monday, Tuesday and Wednesday, you have the opportunity to attend concurrent sessions, which offer a variety of topics in the world of technology.
+Throughout Sunday, Monday, Tuesday and Wednesday, you have the opportunity to attend concurrent sessions, which offer a variety of topics in the world of technology.
 These hour-long sessions are jam-packed with information to take back to your LEA.
-Act 48 credits are also available for each of these sessions.

 |